pertuzumab (Intravenous route)

 It is very important that your doctor check your progress at regular visits to make sure that pertuzumab is working properly and to check for unwanted effects.
 Be sure to keep all appointments.

 Your unborn baby could be harmed if you use pertuzumab while you are pregnant.
-Use an effective form of birth control to keep from getting pregnant during treatment and for 7 months after the last dose of pertuzumab.
+Use an effective form of birth control to keep from getting pregnant during treatment with pertuzumab and for 7 months after the last dose.
 Tell your doctor right away if you think you have become pregnant.

 pertuzumab may cause heart failure.
 Your doctor will test your heart before you start receiving pertuzumab.
 The test will be repeated every few months while you are receiving the medicine.
 Check with your doctor right away if you have chest pain, trouble breathing, rapid weight gain, or abnormal swelling in your ankles or legs.
 These could be symptoms of heart failure.